xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/index.md

 ## Step 1: Find the right environment for the migration

-The first step is essentially a preparation.
+The first step is preparation.

-You need to make sure if your current server is {% link "compatible with X-Cart 5" ref_19hsx4O9 %} and if not, set up a new server for it or perform the upgrade on your local machine.
-More info about {% link "how to set up servers for smooth migration" ref_1i0r1QYO %}.
+You need to make sure that your current server is {% link "compatible with X-Cart 5" ref_19hsx4O9 %}.
+If not, set up a new server for it or perform the upgrade on your local machine.
+More info about {% link "how to set up servers for smooth migration" ref_1i0r1QYO %} is available.

 Once you decide what server to use for the migration, {% link "install X-Cart 5" ref_VG5mIoLT %} there.

-Besides, you may want to check {% link "what data can be migrated" ref_32GoV7A0 %} by the _X-Cart v4 to v5 Data Migration Wizard_ module and {% link "advanced settings" ref_1IAKq4cq %} of this module.
+Besides, you may want to check {% link "what data can be migrated" ref_32GoV7A0 %} by the _X-Cart v4 to v5 Data Migration Wizard_ addon and learn about the {% link "advanced settings" ref_1IAKq4cq %} of this addon.

 ## Step 2: Perform the initial data migration

 Once everything is prepared, run the initial {% link "data migration" ref_2nzbe2Ce %}.

-If you have a large database and want to see how your data would fit X-Cart 5, you can run just {% link "a demo migration" ref_1tEH4GGT %}.
+If you have a large database and want to get an idea of how your data will fit into X-Cart 5 without migrating the entire database, you can run a quick {% link "demo migration" ref_1tEH4GGT %}.

 ## Step 3: Check if data was migrated properly

-After the initial migration is over, {% link "check that all the data is migrated properly" ref_00LtsZrX %}.
+After the initial migration is over, {% link "check that all the data has been migrated properly" ref_00LtsZrX %}.
-At this point, you should also do an extensive test of whether X-Cart 5 implements all business processes essential for your business.
-You may want to decide using some paid modules in order to add needed functionality.
+At this point, you should also do an extensive test of whether X-Cart 5 implements all the business processes essential for your business.
+You may want to consider installing some paid addons to add the functionality you require.

 ## Step 4: Replace your production store with X-Cart 5

-Once your test store is perfectly set up, all functionality is matched, data is transferred; it is time to plan switching your production store to X-Cart 5.
+Once your test store has been perfectly set up, all the functionality matched and the data transferred, it is time to plan switching your production store to X-Cart 5.

-You should [close](https://help.x-cart.com/X-Cart:General_Options#Common_store_options) your X-Cart 4 store, [move it to the sub-directory](https://help.x-cart.com/X-Cart:Moving_store_to_web-root_directory) on your server, put X-Cart 5 {% link "in place of X-Cart 4" ref_6oFmUXC7 %} and {% link "sync the latest data" ref_7bQ5uFuH %}.
+You should [close](https://help.x-cart.com/X-Cart:General_Options#Common_store_options) your X-Cart 4 store, [move it to a sub-directory](https://help.x-cart.com/X-Cart:Moving_store_to_web-root_directory) on your server, put X-Cart 5 {% link "in the place of X-Cart 4" ref_6oFmUXC7 %} and {% link "sync the latest data" ref_7bQ5uFuH %}.

-After it is all done, you need to {% link "set up redirects" ref_60UcGBrK %} so Google could find your pages at new locations.
+After all that has been done, you need to {% link "set up redirects" ref_60UcGBrK %} so Google can find your pages at their new locations.

-## Step 5: Monitor performance of your store after the migration
+## Step 5: Monitor your store performance after the migration

-After you put X-Cart 5 as your production store, please make sure to monitor its performance via [Google Analytics](https://analytics.google.com/analytics/web/) and [Google Search Console](https://search.google.com/search-console).
+After putting X-Cart 5 as your production store, be sure to monitor its performance via [Google Analytics](https://analytics.google.com/analytics/web/) and [Google Search Console](https://search.google.com/search-console).

 Google Analytics will show you whether you have more, less or the same amount of traffic to your store.
-Google Search Console will report you about possible crawling errors that must be addressed.
+Using the Google Search Console you will be able to get reports about possible crawling errors that need to be addressed.

 If you want our SEO specialist to make sure that everything is alright with your store after the migration, please [contact us](https://www.x-cart.com/contact-us.html).